Digital-Data-Co/forge-docs/src/administration-guide/notifications/telegram.md

 ### Pre-requisites

-In order to configure Semaphore UI to send alerts via Telegram, a few steps are required beforehand on the Telegram side.
+In order to configure Forge UI to send alerts via Telegram, a few steps are required beforehand on the Telegram side.
 You'll need to create your own bot that will receive the webhook and you'll need to know the ID of the chat you want to send the message to.

 #### Bot setup